brandony16/Chess_Engine/README.md

   4. View the results of the battle such as wins, losses, and draws.

 - **Past Games:**

   - When you finish a game it will be automatically stored in past games.
   - You can them go back and view these games you (or the engine) played.
   - Click on a game to view it and look through the moves.
   - NOTE: Previous games are lost when the page refreshes.

+- **Other Usage Notes:**
+  - Search times will depend on hardware, but depths above 6 or 7 can start to take a while.
+  - Higher depths are also not recommended when simulating engine games due to long wait times.

 ## Architecture & Implementation